My Year Without Coffee: A Naturopath's Journey

 Adenosine and coffee

-To get an idea of why coffee might be such an addictive substance, I think it is good to understand how coffee affects adenosine, an amino acid that, simplistically, influences energy manufacture.
+To understand why coffee might be such an addictive substance, it is helpful to understand how coffee affects adenosine, an amino acid that, simplistically, influences energy manufacture.

-Adenosine is a central nervous system neuromodulator with specific receptor sites; when it binds to these receptors and reduces neural activity, it makes us feel tired and sleepy.
+Adenosine is a central nervous system neuromodulator with specific receptor sites.
+When it binds to these receptors and reduces neural activity, it causes us to feel tired and sleepy.

-Coffee (or caffeine, more specifically) is an adenosine blocker; it attaches to the same receptor sites as adenosine but without reducing neural activity.
+Coffee (or caffeine, more specifically) is an adenosine blocker.
+It attaches to the same receptor sites as adenosine but does not reduce neural activity.

-With fewer receptor sites available for adenosine (because coffee/caffeine has bogged in and taken over), the natural down-regulation of neural activity usually influenced by adenosine is replaced by an increase in neural activity.
+With fewer receptor sites available for adenosine (because coffee/caffeine has bogged in and taken over), the natural down-regulation of neural activity usually influenced by adenosine is replaced by increased neural activity.

 This is where it gets complicated – several neural circuits are activated, and your pituitary gland signals your adrenal gland to start producing stress hormones.

-Ok, things are ramping up here.
-Adrenaline has kicked in at this stage, you are no longer drowsy, and you are pumped and ready for the day.
+Okay, things are ramping up here.
+At this stage, adrenaline has kicked in; you are no longer drowsy, and you are pumped and ready for the day.

 Sweet!